 Achieving accurate, repeatable brand colours cost-effectively: Strategies for reaching perfect colour on waterless offset presses

 Colour preparation is a stage of the label printing workflow where time and money are easily lost – irrespective of printing process used.
 Today, printers use different methods to achieve special brand colours.
 Some organisations have standardised process, using advanced software to create the colours of the PANTONE® Formula Guide (for example).
 Others might rely on the human eye, a formula guide, and a spectrophotometer to ‘mix and match’ until the colour target is finally achieved.

 Both methods provide the basis for efficiency and repeatable quality, but in a supply chain when quality and the flexibility to supply labels or packaging on a ‘just in time’ basis are essential, an acknowedged, standardised process is needed for both customer assurance and cost-control.

-The importance of standardising processes
+Color matching: the importance of standardising processes

 Colour consistency is a basic requirement from brand owners who expect suppliers to meet targets of within 2 Delta E or sometimes tighter, to ensure a globally consistent look for their packaging.
 It is not uncommon for customers to demand a very precise brand colour to be supplied on a specific substrate, delivered at short notice, and have the printer produce the same result on repeat orders.